piotrmerton/dsj/README.md

 - competition, qualification and standings need to have the same filename (ID)

 ## TO DO
-- tournaments stats to tournament view
+- tournaments stats to tournament view: add tabs, improve styling, add flags
 - ranking stats to jumper view
 - qualifications standings to jumper stats?
 - standings by country